 Not everyone who has had a heart attack needs open-heart surgery, such as a bypass operation.
 Read on to learn about other treatment options.

-Participating in a disease management program gives you the chance to ask questions about exercise, medication, diet, and other treatment options.
+Participating in a disease management program gives you the chance to ask questions about exercise, medicine, diet, and other treatment options.

 If you think you may have allergies, talk with your healthcare provider about getting tested.